cap-js-community/websocket/README.md

 }
 ```

-The CDS event `cloudEvent` is explicitly modeled according to the cloud-event specification.
+The CDS event `cloudEvent` is explicitly modeled according to the Cloud Event specification.
 The event data is passed inbound and outbound in the exact same representation as JSON object, as specified.
-No additional annotation is necessary to be defined.
+No additional annotations are necessary to be defined.

 ##### Mapping Cloud Event

-CDS events can also be mapped to cloud-event compatible events via headers and CDS annotations.
+CDS events can also be mapped to Cloud Event compatible events via headers and CDS annotations.
 The implementation is based on the
-`generic` formatter (see section below), that allows to map CDS events to cloud-event compatible events based on
+`generic` formatter (see section below), that allows to map CDS events to Cloud Event compatible events based on
 cloud event specific headers and wildcard annotations, starting with `@websocket.cloudevent.<annotation>` or `@ws.cloudevent.<annotation>`
-to match the cloud-event specific attributes.
+to match the Cloud Event specific attributes.

 The provided header values in the `websocket` or `ws` section are mapped to the cloud event attributes generically, if available.